 Western Style Morning Set

 I absolutely enjoyed my breakfast.
 The egg was cooked to perfection, the salad was crisp and fresh, and the roll from the local bakery was soft and warm.
 Everything on the plate was flavorful and it left me wanting more.
-I’m a huge fan of plate that have a little bit of everything.
+I’m a huge fan of plates that have a little bit of everything.

 French Toast Set